Data Ethics and Society Reading Group

 Communicating

-We primarily use our newsletter to communicate with interested Data Science practitioners across government.
+We primarily use our Substack newsletter to communicate with interested Data Science practitioners across government.
 Sign up to hear about upcoming events.